ORCID/python-orcid/README.rst

 -----------

 ``orcid-works`` can be used when there is a need to add or update researcher's works.
-It should a list of dictionaries.
+It should be a list of dictionaries.
 Each dictionary describes a single work.
 Each dictionary can contain following fields:

 .. code-block:: python